 Complaints and investigations

-- We will not use Twitter to discuss matters relating to specific complaints.
-If a complainant wishes to discuss a specific case, the usual ways of contacting the OSCO is detailed on the Contact Us
+We will not use Twitter to discuss matters relating to specific complaints.
+If a complainant wishes to discuss a specific case, the usual ways of contacting SCOAF is detailed on the Contact Us.

 Please remember that the Ombudsman has a limited remit.
 If you are seeking information, or wish to complain, about the Ministry of Defence (MOD) or you are a member of the public seeking to make a complaint, you can find information about the MOD complaints procedure here: